TheAughat/Setting-Out/README.md

 # Project Files
 The version of Python currently being used in this project is 3.7.2.

-The files that can be found in this repo are python source code files that have several small blocks of code that serve their own functions.
-Every single block of code in the files is a practice or a test, segregated by comments that preface what their purpose is.
+The files that can be found in this repo are python source code files that have several small blocks of code that serve their own purposes.
+Every single block of code in the files is a practice or a test, segregated by comments that preface what their purpose is and what exactly it is they do.